mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

-This approach results in a higher encapsulation overhead, but it can be mitigated using advanced header compression techniques such as
+This approach results in a higher encapsulation overhead, but it can be mitigated using advanced header compression techniques such as ROHC ({{RFC3095}}) and SHCH ({{I-D.ietf-lpwan-ipv6-static-context-hc}}).
-{{I-D.ietf-lpwan-ipv6-static-context-hc}}.

-Reliable Internet services require the QUIC connection to adapt, i.e. to transport their packets in an unreliable manner.
-Layering reliable transport protocols leads to the well-known meltdown problem in which the retransmissions mechanism of the different layers can severerly interfere with each other.
+Reliable Internet services require the QUIC connection to adapt, i.e. to transport their packets unreliably.
+Layering reliable transport protocols leads to the well-known meltdown problem in which the retransmissions mechanism of the different layers can severly interfere with each other.

+## Transparent proxying {#transparent-proxy}

+As QUIC offers a reliable and in-order bytestream service, a connection-oriented, non-authenticated, transport protocol could be terminated by the tunnel and proxied over QUIC.
+Its bytestream can then be sent over a QUIC stream.
+The QUIC stream must start with a special header indicating the original destination and could contain other protocol-specific control data.
+For instance, proxying a TCP connection requires to indicate the destination address and port.

+This approach has advantages and drawbacks.
+On the one hand, by terminating the connection closer the user, it can be established rapidly and losses in the access networks can be quickly detected and recovered from.
+It also lowers the encapsulation overhead by only including a small header before the bytestream.

+On the other hand, terminating a transport procotol connection breaks the end-to-end principle.
+It introduces ossification in the network and slows down the deployment of new transport protocols and extensions.

 ## One-to-One QUIC tunnel connection {#one-to-one}

 The simplest approach when conveying an Internet service over QUIC would be to map a single connection to a single QUIC connection.
-This approach does not take advantage of the multiples streams feature of QUIC.
+This approach does not take advantage of the multiples streams and out-of-order packet processing features of QUIC.

 ## N-to-One QUIC tunnel connection {#n-to-one}